darlanmoraes/spring-core-exam/readme/container-dependency-ioc.md

 - What is the concept of a "container" and what is its lifecycle?
 - Dependency injection using Java configuration
 - Dependency injection in XML, using constructor or setter injection
-- Dependency injection using annotations (@Component, @Autowired)
+- Dependency injection using annotations (@Bean, @Autowired)
-- Component scanning, Stereotypes and Meta-Annotations
+- Bean scanning, Stereotypes and Meta-Annotations
 - Scopes for Spring beans.
 What is the default?
 - What is an initialization method and how is it declared in a Spring bean?
 - What is a destroy method, how is it declared and when is it called?